maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalSystems.md

 ## Logic gates

 - Logic gates are the electronic circuits that operate on one or more physical input signals to produce an output signal.
-- Binary information into voltage levels.
+- Binary information is stored into voltage levels.
 - Voltage ranges are assigned to logic 0 & Logic 1 for interpretation.
+- Basic gates: NOT, AND, & OR (with these gates we can create all the other gates)
+- Universal gates: NAND, & NOR
+- Arithmatic gates: XOR, & XNOR

 ![Logic Gates & their Truth tables](images/LogicGates.png)

+---